corda/corda-docs-portal/content/en/tools/digital-currencies/sharing-token-definitions.md

 Once a party [creates a token definition]({{< relref "creating-token-definitions.md" >}}), they can make other network participants be aware of this token definition state and allow other them to use this token definition state.

+An issuer can chose whether to share the token definition with every participant on the network, or only with specific participants.